 Editorial: Artificial intelligence: coming to a medley near you

-The percussion side is creatively even richer, with virtually every drums section having to develop all-new scores.
+The percussion side is creatively even richer, with virtually every drum section having to develop all-new scores.

-At the risk of oversimplifying things, writing tunes from nine generally unflinching notes and a set amount of embellishments for fewer than a dozen established categories of tunes and time signatures makes things straightforward, relative to, say, a symphony.
+At the risk of oversimplifying things, writing tunes from nine generally unflinching notes and a set amount of embellishments for fewer than a dozen established categories of tunes and time signatures makes things straightforward relative to a symphony.
 A piper can typically write an original tune within a year or two after starting the instrument.

 Snare drummers are completely capable, too, of trying the hands at a score for a tune or two.

-The rub, of course, is creating a good tune or score, or one that people want to play, that doesn’t sound like something else.
-There are plenty of composers who crank out stuff no one will play because it’s unmelodic or derivative or just doesn’t “go.”
+The rub, of course, is creating a good tune or score that people want to play that doesn’t sound like something else.
+Plenty of composers crank out stuff no one will play because it’s unmelodic, derivative, or just doesn’t “go.”

 Enter artificial intelligence.
-It’s here, and it’s improving, and companies like Aiva or Amper are using AI to create music for movies or dance clubs.
+It’s here and improving, and companies like Aiva or Amper are using AI to create music for movies or dance clubs.
 And the amazing thing is, it’s pretty good.

-These companies access millions of existing musical compositions and create a bunch of those mysterious algorithms, so that essentially all that has to be done is input the parameters of the type of music they want, and out comes the composition or song.
+These companies access millions of existing musical compositions and create a bunch of mysterious algorithms.
+Essentially, all that has to be done is input the parameters of the type of music they want, and out comes the composition or song.

 If you’re like us, you’ve now got the heebie-jeebies.
 While this stuff is fascinating, it’s also unnerving because it has the potential to be so useful.
-We can see a day in the near future when a major Hollywood studio uses AI to score a feature-length movie.
+We can see a day shortly when a major Hollywood studio uses AI to score a feature-length movie.
 We’ve already heard music that is purportedly the “perfect” pop song.
 It’s okay, and it’s a start.

-If they can do that, then using AI for a pipe tune or a drum score should be easy.
+Using AI for a pipe tune or a drum score should be easy if they can do that.
 Picture it: tell the gizmo that you need a singular tune of a certain style, key, tempo, and degree of difficulty to start your medley.
-Or maybe it’s that elusive two-part strathspey that everyone can play, that isn’t stripped of technique, that’s every bit as compelling as “Orange and Blue” – or better.
+Or maybe it’s that elusive two-part strathspey that everyone can play, that isn’t stripped of technique, that’s as compelling as “Orange and Blue” – or better.

-Or you need an original snare score to a tune, but a score that suits the style of the band and the competency of all players.
+Or you need an original snare score to a tune, but one that suits the band’s style and the competency of all players.
 Easy-peasy.

-No more pressure to find not only new content, but good content.
-No more squabbling between composers in the band jockeying for airtime, egos run amuck.
-Just dial up the machine that never talks back to the pipe-major.
+There is no longer any pressure to find not only new but also good content.
+There is no longer squabbling between composers in the band, jockeying for airtime, or egos running amuck.
+Just dial up the machine that never talks back to the pipe major.

-After all, 20 or so years ago a professor working with Panasonic in Japan created an entire robotic pipe band, the metal fingers of the automatons clacking away together at “Scotland the Brave” played on pipes blown by air-compressors.
+After all, twenty or so years ago, a professor working with Panasonic in Japan created an entire robotic pipe band.
+The metal fingers of the automatons clack away together at “Scotland the Brave,” played on pipes blown by air compressors.

 Artificial intelligence (an oxymoron if there ever were one) is coming to pipe and drum music someday.
 And it could be a lot sooner than we think.